beauhelmi/beauhelmi/README.md

 - 🤝 I’m looking for help with **finding jobs!!!!!**

-- 👨‍💻 All of my details are available at [https://burhanuddinhelmi.netlify.app](https://burhanuddinhelmi.netlify.app)
+- 👨‍💻 All of my details are available at [BEAU HELMI](https://burhanuddinhelmi.netlify.app)

 - 💬 Ask me about **anything, Im a pretty good listener**